 - Recommend to the instructor that the student receive a course grade penalty less severe than failure of the course.

-- In cases serious enough to warrant suspension or expulsion from the university, refer the matter to the University Judicial Board for consideration.
+- In cases serious enough to warrant suspension or expulsion from the university, refer the matter to the Student Conduct Board for consideration.

 Additional educational sanctions may be imposed.
 This list is not intended to be exhaustive.